 1.7.1 Internal Audit's remit encompasses the entire control environment of the Council.
-This extends to all of the controls and procedures (financial or otherwise) in operation in all services provided by Council Departments, all of the City's schools, the Council's significant partners and any external contracts.
-Currently, the section provides Internal Audit services to Derby Homes and Derbyshire Fire & Rescue Service on a contractual basis.
+This extends to all of the controls and procedures (financial or otherwise) in operation in all services provided by Council Directorates, all of the City's schools, the Council's significant partners and any external contracts.
+Currently, the section provides Internal Audit services to Derby Homes, Derbyshire Fire & Rescue Service, Amber Valley Borough Council and South Derbyshire District Council.